edk0/bukkit-sudo/README.md

 By default /sudo prints [sudo] in front of everything the command tries to send back. `-s` (silent) disables this behaviour.

+If `<command>` contains words beginning with a `-` character the `--` is required or they could under certain circumstances be parsed as options.

 Permissions
 -----------